pfebrer/sisl-gui/README.md

 The rest of branches are sources.

 If you want to develop a new feature of the UI, you'll need to have [`nodejs`](https://nodejs.org/en/) and [`npm`](https://www.npmjs.com/) installed.
 Then, just clone this directory, start a new branch, and run `npm install` inside the `frontend` directory.
 This should install all the project's dependencies as listed in the `package.json` file.
 Then just run `npm start` to start a development server where you can visualize your code changes in real time.
 If you want to generate a production build, you should run `npm run build`.

+## Integration between front-end and python package

+The same trigger that updates the [build branch](#the-build-branch) also pushes the new build to [its location in the python package](sisl_gui/build).
+So, any change implemented to the front-end is immediately synced to the python package if the tests pass succesfully.
+Therefore, don't forget to `git pull` to get the last build!